rf-peixoto/BotMother/README.md

 # BotMother
-BotBrother is the one bot to teach them all.
+BotMother is the one bot to teach them all.